mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 ### Using Stunts

 <a id="_idTextAnchor006"></a>Stunts may give you a bonus to your roll, provided you meet the criteria written in the stunt, such as the circumstances, action, or skill used.
-You may wish to use [[create advantage]] (**page XX**) to introduce aspects that line up with those circumstances.
+You may wish to use [[Create Advantage]] (**page XX**) to introduce aspects that line up with those circumstances.
 Keep your stunts' circumstances in mind when you describe your actions too, and set yourself up for success.

 Normally, stunts give you a +2 bonus in a narrow circumstance with no cost; you may use them anytime they apply.
 Some rare and exceptionally powerful stunts may require you to spend a [[fate point]] to use them.